sib-swiss/containers-snakemake-training/docs/course_material/day2/2_introduction_snakemake.md

 #### Chaining rules

-The core principle of Snakemake's execution is to compute a **Directed Acyclic Graph (DAG)** that summarizes **dependencies between all the inputs and outputs** required to generate the final desired outputs.
+The core principle of Snakemake's execution is to compute a **Directed Acyclic Graph (DAG)** that summarises **dependencies between all the inputs and outputs** required to generate the final desired outputs.
 Starting from the jobs generating the final outputs, Snakemake checks whether the required inputs exist.
 If they do not, it looks for a rule that generates these inputs.
 This process is repeated until all dependencies are resolved.
 This is why Snakemake is said to have a 'bottom-up' approach: it starts from the last outputs and go back to the first inputs.

 ??? bug "`MissingInputException`"
     The `MissingInputException` error is common in Snakemake.
 It means that Snakemake couldn't a find to generate the targets during the DAG computation because an input file is missing.
 This is a case of 'broken dependency' between rules.
 This error is often caused by typos in input or output paths (for example,  the output of rule `first_step` not matching the input of rule `second_step`), so make sure to double-check them!